 Prepare for Storms with Heavy Wind

-About 1,250 tornadoes occur in the United States on average each year, according to the National Centers for Environmental Information.
+In 2023, 1,197 tornadoes occurred in the United States, plus 97 ones yet to be verified.
 The state of Florida is especially prone to tornadoes, as is “Tornado Alley” — a swathe of the Midwest that includes parts of central Texas, Iowa, Kansas, Nebraska and Ohio.
-The month of April of 2020 alone spawned 14 tornadoes that caused billions of dollars in damages.
+March 31, 2023 alone spawned 163 tornadoes that caused billions of dollars in damages.

 Learning how to prepare your home can help you weather these storms and possibly reduce the amount of damage if one hits your area.